Table of Contents

 |Does your baby make several different consonant sounds (such as m, b, p, g) when he or she is babbling?||_____||_____|

 Hearing problems can be temporary or permanent.
-Ear infections or fluid or pressure changes in the middle ear from other causes can cause temporary hearing problems that go away with time or treatment.
-Most permanent hearing problems are present at birth, and may be hereditary (run in families) or may be caused by medical problems.
+Ear infections or fluid or pressure changes in the middle ear can cause temporary hearing problems.
+These will go away with time or treatment.
+Most permanent hearing problems are present at birth.
+They and may be hereditary (run in families) or may be caused by medical problems.
 In some cases, the cause of a hearing problem may be unknown.

 If your child has permanent hearing loss, talk to your doctor about communication options.
 Several types of hearing devices are available for children.
-Your doctor may refer you to an audiologist (a doctor who specializes in hearing problems) to help you decide which hearing device is right for your child.
-Your doctor may also talk with you about other options to help your child communicate, such as lip-reading or sign language.
-Talk to your doctor about whether your child might also benefit from listening therapy or speech therapy.
+Your doctor may refer you to an audiologist (a doctor who specializes in hearing problems).
+An audiologist can help you decide which hearing device is right for your child.
+Your audiologist may also talk with you about other options to help your child communicate.
+He or she may recommend lip-reading or sign language.
+Talk to him or her about whether your child may also benefit from listening therapy or speech therapy.

 - My child’s hearing problem seemed to happen after he/she had an ear infection.
 Will it go away?